 3. Use the Apple Feature Request Form

-As we wrote about in this blog post, in iOS 11, Apple will change their preferred method of app discovery from automated lists like Top Charts and Categories, to curated content.
+As we wrote about in our blog post iOS 11, Apple will change their preferred method of app discovery from automated lists like Top Charts and Categories, to curated content.

 Therefore, Apple has created this new form inside the Developer Dashboard for you to submit your request to be featured.
 You should certainly do that.